garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

 In 1928 Gropius resigned. and Nazis cancelled all their contracts in 1931, so they had no money. many artists fled Germany for America.

-### Project 3
+# Project 3

 Design Essay.
 NO less than 1500 words on one of the following designers.

-- Jan Tschihold
+- Jan Tschichold
 - Paul Rand
 - Saul Bass
 - Massimo Vignelli
+- Josef Müller Brockmann
+- Neville Brody
+- Paula Scher
+- Wolfgang Weingart
+- Stefan Sagmeister
+- Erik Spiekermann
+- Marian Bantjes
-- JMB
+- Jessica Hische

-get rest of names from Github.
+# Deadline 6th January